|Centre for Bone Marrow Transplant|

 It's true that surgery is often the recommended treatment for cancers of the head and neck, and that’s why reconstruction is always a part of the treatment plan.
 The physician discusses the treatment options with the patient, including reconstruction, before any surgery takes place.

 In the last 15 years, advances and innovations in reconstructive microvascular surgery have had a major positive impact on the quality of life, post-treatment.
-At BLK, our surgeons are internationally renowned for their reconstruction innovations involving loss of bone, tissue and muscle, to achieve best possible aesthetic and functional results.
+At BLK Cancer hospital, our surgeons are internationally renowned for their reconstruction innovations involving loss of bone, tissue and muscle, to achieve best possible aesthetic and functional results.

 What are the side effects of Radiation Therapy?